 History of Neuschwanstein Castle

 Part of the charm of this 19th century Romanesque Revival Castle is its location.
-Situated high on a rocky outcrop overlooking the village of Hohenschwangau and the alpine foothills, it’s just breathtaking!
+Situated high on a rocky outcrop overlooking the village of Hohenschwangau at the foot of the German Alps in Bavaria, it’s just breathtaking!

 Irony of Neuschwanstein

 Its popularity is in part makes Schloss Neuschwanstein one of my least favourite castles in Germany.
 Having said that, you’re probably going to want still to go.
 I completely understand.
-Much to my now-German husband’s protests, it was one of the first castles I visited in Germany.
+It’s by far the most popular castle in Bavaria.

 Follow these tips to get the most from your visit to the famed Cinderella Castle: